Menu

 Interested in becoming a snowboard instructor?
 We want you!

 The standards for the Level 1 Canadian Association of Snowboard Instructors (CASI) require you to pass both riding and teaching evaluations.
 In order to help you achieve success on the course the HPSC offers this Instructor Training program, and gives you the potential to join the snow school.
-You should only take this course if you love to snowboard, and have a desire to work with the instructors at the High Park Ski Club, and introduce new students to snowboarding.
+If you love to snowboard, and have a desire to work with the instructors at the High Park Ski Club, and introduce new students to snowboarding, then this course is for you.

 I’ve never taught before...